 Extreme Changes in Personality

-When it is more than your loved one being grumpy, you will know.
+When it is more than your family member being grumpy, you will know.
 Extreme swings in mood or personality are early signs of cognitive impairment.
 When mood swings become apparent, it may mean that your older loved one is feeling confused or frightened.